+O.EADMIN

-O.EADMIN The TOE must include a set of functions that allow effective management of its functions and data.
+The TOE must include a set of functions that allow effective management of its functions and data.

-The TOE must provide the ability to review and manage the audit trail of a Scanner [FAU SAR.1, FAU SAR.3, FAU SEL.1].
-The Scanner must provide the ability for authorized administrators to view the Scanner data collected from an IT System [IDS_RDR.1].
-The TOE must ensure that all functions are invoked and succeed before each function may proceed [FPT_RVM.1].
-The TSF must be protected form interference that would prevent it from performing its functions [FPT_SEP.1].
+The TOE must provide the ability to review and manage the audit trail of the System [FAU SAR.1, FAU SAR.3, FAU SEL.1].
+The System must provide the ability for authorized administrators to view all System data collected and produced [IDS_RDR.1].
+The TOE must ensure that all functions are invoked and succeed before each function may proceed [FPT RVM.1].
+The TSF must be protected from interference that would prevent it from performing its functions [FPT SEP.1].